hexcomltd/barxui-api/README.md

 __IMPORTANT!
 Anyone with this key will be able to access the data in your account__

-5. Use the key to authenticate requests with Basic Authorization.
+5. Use the key to authenticate requests with Token Authorization.

 This key can be regenerated at any time but only the most recent version of the key is valid.